 More than 1300 years ago, Princess Wencheng(625-680) of the Tang Dynasty left the prosperous capital Chang 'an (northwest of today's Xi 'an, Shanxi Province) and traveled about 3,000 kilometers to the west.
-After many difficulties and dangers, she arrived in Tubo and married to Songtsan Gambo - the king.
+After many difficulties and dangers, she arrived in Tubo and married the King - Songtsan Gambo.
 The story of Princess Wencheng and Songtsan Gambo, as well as the achievements in promoting Tibetan culture, are still widely spread among the Han and Tibetan people in the form of murals, dramas, folk songs, and legends ever since.

 Cultural Relics Related to Princess Wencheng

-The Story of Princess Wencheng and Songtsan Gambo's Marriage
+The Story of Princess Wencheng and Songtsan Gambo

 Bridging the Different Cultures

 Princess Wencheng even brought the culture of the Han to Tibet.
 She is a devout Buddhist.
 She brought Buddhist pagodas, scriptures, and statues into Tibet.
-She built the Ramoche Temple and Jokhang Temple.
+She also designed and assisted in the construction of Jokhang Temple and Ramoche Temple.
 From then on, Buddhism began to spread in Tibet.
-The literati who came to Tibet with Princess Wencheng helped to sort out the relevant documents of Tubo, recorded the important conversation between Songtsan Gambo and ministers, and made the politics of Tubo go towards the normalization.
+The literati who came to Tibet with Princess Wencheng helped to sort out the relevant documents of Tubo, recorded the important conversation between Songtsan Gambo and ministers, and made the politics of Tubo go towards normalization.
 The farming tools and professionals that were taken by the princess taught the local people farming techniques, greatly improving the quality and yield of the land.
 The maids of the princess taught Tibetan women the skills of weaving and embroidery.

-Princess Wencheng, loved by her husband and Tibetan people, made historic contributions in promoting the economic and cultural exchanges, enhancing the close, friendly and cooperative relationship between Tang and Tibet.
+Princess Wencheng, loved by her husband and Tibetan people, made historic contributions in promoting economic and cultural exchanges, enhancing the close, friendly, and cooperative relationship between Tang and Tibet.
 Until today, she's still been appreciated and admired by Tibetan people.